Seven Forms Ascendant Hunter

-On the day of her coming of age, Hunter took her second name... and her first life.
-Only thirteen, Hunter was the youngest in ten generations to master two forms of fighting.
-Always thin, her sinuous, agile frame had easily mastered the Style of the Striking Viper.
-But she was also deceptively strong, the strength in her arms and legs more than enough to master the Style of the Silent Constrictor.
-And so as her father watched proudly, the clan's headman proclaimed her Two Forms Hunter.
+At the age of thirteen, Hunter was the youngest in ten generations to master two forms of fighting.
+Thin, her sinuous, agile frame had easily mastered the Style of the Striking Viper.
+Deceptively strong, her toned arms and legs were more than enough to master the Style of the Silent Constrictor.
+Her father watched proudly as the clan's headman proclaimed her Two Forms Hunter.

-Five years later, Seven Forms Hunter emerged from the chrysalis of Shining Temple, prepared to serve her Lord.
-To her two unarmed styles, she had added mastery of the Ring Sword, The Paired Smallswords, the Three Part Rod, The Staff, and the Whip, this latter a favorite of hers when combined with her sinuous snake-like fighting moves.
-Seven Forms Hunter entered the service of her lord, as warrior, soldier and soon as champion.
+Five years later, Two Forms Hunter emerged from the chrysalis of Shining Temple as Seven Forms Hunter.
+To her two unarmed styles she had added mastery of the Ring Sword, Paired Smallswords, Three Part Rod, Staff, and Whip - a favorite of hers when combined with her sinuous snake-like fighting moves.
+She also became proficient with a bow, though she would never claim mastery of one.
+Seven Forms Hunter entered the service of her lord as warrior, soldier, and soon as his loyal champion.

 In five more years, Seven Forms Hunter earned many honors and gained a great reputation.
 Her prowess on the field of battle and in the circle of honor were proven time and again.
 It was she who fought and killed Nine Forms Mastery of Water in the circle, avoiding his swift blows with even swifter moves and striking with deadly precision as he began to flag.
 It was Seven Forms Hunter who battled a company of the Tenth Lord of Grand Stone's warriors to a standstill in Lone Eagle Pass, holding the pass for three tireless days until reinforcements arrived.
 It was she who killed the Tyrant Lord of Whistling Sky, her bare hands at his throat, slowly choking the life from him as he flailed and pummeled her uselessly.

 Hunter fled that night, leaving behind her honor, her name, and her clan.
-Pursued by men she once called friends, peppered with arrows, wounded and in pain of body and spirit, she raced for the Gate, a portal known to the clan, but forbidden to all by the Lord’s decree.
-But the Lord was dead, and Hunter, now a desperate fugitive, dared.
+Pursued by men she once called friends, peppered with arrows, wounded and in pain of body and spirit, she raced for the Gate, a portal known to the clan, but forbidden to all by unanimous decree: the one thing on which the disparate lords of Floating Diamonds could agree.
+But Hunter's lord was dead, by her hand.
+No higher crime existed in her land.
+Hunter, now a desperate fugitive, wounded and bleeding, dared the Gate.
 The Gate welcomed her, engulfing her in blackness.

 Hunter woke to find herself in the care of men and women of unusual coloring and odd features.
 The legends were true: this was another world, with another people living here.
-They were paler, taller, with sharp features and eyes she found curiously exotic in their more level appearance.
-Their faces bore strange tattoos, an odd custom to her thinking.
+They were a few shades darker, taller, with sharp features and eyes she found curiously exotic in their more level appearance.
+Their faces and other flesh she could see bore strange tattoos, an odd custom to her thinking.

 The most important days in Hunter's life were all double-edged, and the day Hunter was to present herself to the elders and begin her new life as a Sister of Viridian was just such a day.
-Before the ceremony could begin men arrived, soldiers from Hunter’s land searching for a murderer and traitor.
-They sought out the elders, demanding an audience.
-Despite the kindness shown her, despite the solace she had found there, Hunter fled once more, afraid the elders would turn on her the way her Lord had.
+The morning dawned deceptively bright, but soon Hunter heard the news: riders had arrived through the Gate which led back to her homeland.
+Soldiers.
+Before the ceremony could begin the Soldiers arrived, seeking audience with the elders of the Orders.
+When they went into the chambers, Hunter felt a cold dread.
+Despite the kindness she had experienced, despite the solace she had found here, Hunter fled once more, afraid the elders would turn on her the way her Lord had.